 Former library book with the usual stamps stickers and labels.
 The item shows wear from consistent use but it remains in good condition and works perfectly.
 All pages and cover are intact including the dust cover if applicable.
 Spine may show signs of wear.
 Pages may include limited notes and highlighting.
 May NOT include discs access code or other supplemental materials.

-Add this copy of The Generalissimo: Chiang Kai-Shek and the Struggle for to cart. $4.26, good condition, Sold by Books From California rated 4.0 out of 5 stars, ships from Simi Valley, CA, UNITED STATES, published 2009 by Belknap Press of Harvard Univers.
+Add this copy of The Generalissimo, Chiang Kai-Shek and the Struggle for to cart. $20.00, very good condition, Sold by Collins Books rated 5.0 out of 5 stars, ships from Seattle, WA, UNITED STATES, published 2009 by Belknap Harvard.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.